matteomalucchi/HiggsToFourLeptons-8tev/docs/source/index.rst

 distribution of the DNN Discriminant versus the invariant mass of the four leptons is plotted.
 This shows a clear separation between signal and background, hence a further cut on the data based on this discriminant can be applied in order to obtain a "cleaner" sample and better discriminate the signal from the background.
+Finally, the remaining variables are plotted and the invariant mass of the four leptons is fitted in order to measure the Higgs mass.

 Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project and how to :ref:`run the whole analysis <run_analysis>`.